hyejuryu/bci-eeg-robot-control/docs/setup/openbci-equipment-inventory.md

 - Self-recording only

 ## 7. Notes

-- Prepared before OpenBCI GUI connection testing.
+* Prepared before OpenBCI GUI connection testing.
-- Initial target: eyes-open / eyes-closed alpha reactivity sanity check.
+* Initial target: eyes-open / eyes-closed alpha reactivity sanity check.
+* Session 10 confirmed the Cyton-to-GUI acquisition path, but the initial posterior dry-comb contact method was not validated under the current hair/contact conditions.
+* One flat snap electrode was treated as working during Session 10 troubleshooting, while another flat snap electrode was treated as suspect / unreliable.
+These labels were temporary troubleshooting labels and should be re-checked before long-term equipment classification.
+* Ten20 conductive paste and OpenBCI gold cup electrodes should be added to this inventory only after they physically arrive.